 Because solar urticaria is thought to be caused by a type 1 hypersensitivity reaction, severe attacks of solar urticaria can lead to syncopal episodes, bronchospasm, and even anaphylaxis.

 As with other conditions that involve photosensitivity, avoidance and protection from UVR must be stressed with patients.
-Broad spectrum sunscreen applied liberally to sun exposed areas, wide-brimmed hats, and clothing that provides adequate coverage from sunlight should be encouraged to aviod attacks of solar urticaria.
+Broad-spectrum sunscreen applied liberally to sun-exposed areas, wide-brimmed hats, and clothing that provides adequate coverage from sunlight should be encouraged to avoid attacks of solar urticaria.

-Those who fail conservative treatment may be managed with phototherapy and biologic agents.
+Those who fail conservative treatment may be managed with phototherapy and biological agents.
 Overall, the prognosis for patients with severe urticaria is poor.
 Many patients are restricted indoors and lead a poor quality of life.
-(Level V)
+[Level 5]